Introduction to Multi-Armed Bandits: Thompson Sampling with no prior (and no proofs)

-The (*) term is the optimal constant: it matches the constant in Theorem~\ref{LB:thm:LB-log-refined}.
+The $C$ term is the optimal constant in the regret bounds: it matches the constant in Theorem~\ref{LB:thm:LB-log-refined}.
 This is a partial explanation for why Thompson Sampling is so good in practice.
 However, this is not a \emph{full} explanation because the term $f(\mu)$ can be quite big, as far as one can prove.

 \sectionBibNotes

 Thompson Sampling is the first bandit algorithm in the literature \citep{Thompson-1933}.
 While it has been well-known for a long time, strong provable guarantees did not appear until recently.
 A detailed survey for various variants and developments can be found in \citet{TS-survey-FTML18}.